module Indexable(T)

 Yields each ordered combination of the elements taken from each of the

-indexables as Array
+indexables as Arrays.

-empty, yields an empty Array
+empty, yields an empty Array exactly once.

-is preferred over this class method when the quantity of
+#each_cartesian is preferred over this class method when the quantity of

 indexables is known in advance.